LeProta/NZXTKrakenLCDPlugin/README.md

 - **Frame pipeline.** Render with `QPainter` → encode (Q565 for the 640×640 Elite V2, JPEG for 480×480 Z-series) → HID handshake (`0x36 0x01` / wait for `0x37 0x01`) → bulk transfer → `0x36 0x02` end.
 Sends run on a dedicated worker thread.
 - **Sensors.** System metrics from LibreHardwareMonitor (`lhwm-wrapper.dll`); coolant temperature and RPMs from the cooler over HID.
 - **Cadence.** Animated modes run at the panel maximum (30 or 60 Hz); static stat screens update at ~5 Hz.
+- **Coexistence.** Runs alongside the [NZXT Kraken Pump plugin](https://github.com/LeProta/NZXTKrakenPumpPlugin) on the same cooler: each plugin opens its own HID handle, Windows duplicates input reports to every handle and serializes writes.

 ---